-According to CS 29.1309(b)(1), a catastrophic failure condition must not result from the failure of a single component, part, or element of a system.
+According to CS 27.1309(b)(1), equipment and systems, considered separately and in relation to other systems, must be designed and installed such that each catastrophic failure condition is extremely improbable and does not result from the failure of a single component, part, or element of a system.

 Failure containment should be provided by the system design to limit the propagation of the effects of any single failure to preclude catastrophic failure conditions.
-In addition, there must be no common-cause failure which could affect both the single component, part, or element, and its failure containment provisions.
+In addition, there must be no commoncause failure, which could affect both the single component, part, or element, and its failure containment provisions.

 A single failure includes any set of failures, which cannot be shown to be independent from each other.
 Common-cause failures (including common-mode failures) and cascading failures should be evaluated as dependent failures from the point of the root cause or the initiator.
 Errors in development, manufacturing, installation, and maintenance can result in common-cause failures (including common-mode failures) and cascading failures.
 They should, therefore, be assessed and mitigated in the frame of the common-cause and cascading failures consideration.